wmo-im/wis2box-training/documentation/docs/en/practical-sessions/configuring-wis2box-datasets.md

     You never need to share the credentials of your internal broker with external users.
 The 'everyone' user is a public user to enable sharing of WIS2 notifications.

-    The `everyone/everyone` credentials has read-only access on the topic 'origin/a/wis2/#'.
+    The `everyone/everyone` credentials have read-only access on the topic 'origin/a/wis2/#'.
 This is the topic where the WIS2 notifications are published.
 The Global Broker can subscribe with these public credentials to receive the notifications.

     The 'everyone' user will not see internal topics or be able to publish messages.

-Open a browser and open a page to `http://YOUR-HOST/wis2box-webapp`.
+Open a browser and go to `http://YOUR-HOST/wis2box-webapp`.
 Make sure you are logged in and can access the 'dataset editor' page.

 See the section on [Initializing wis2box](./initializing-wis2box.md) if you need to remember how to connect to the broker or access the wis2box-webapp.